 Frequently Asked Questions

 Guide Financial Planning is fee-only, which means we don’t earn commissions from selling products.
 We only get paid by our clients, so that is where our loyalty lies.
 It also allows us to give unbiased advice since we have no other competing interests.
-As a Registered Investment Advisory with the states of Minnesota, Wisconsin, and Virginia, we are legally obligated to act as a fiduciary and are subject to regular audits by the state to ensure that we are acting in our clients’ best interests.
+As a Registered Investment Advisory with the states of Minnesota, Wisconsin, Virginia, Florida, Texas, and California we are legally obligated to act as a fiduciary and are subject to regular audits by the state to ensure that we are acting in our clients’ best interests.

 The Certified Financial Planner™ designation is the elite certification among financial professionals, with only 27% of financial advisors holding it.
 There are four components to becoming a Certified Financial Planner™; education, examination, experience, and ethics.
 The education component requires 6 graduate-level courses that cover insurance, investments, retirement planning, estate planning, and taxation.
 After the education is completed, the planner has to sit for a 6-hour exam that only has a 60% pass rate.
 In addition to the education and examination, three years’ worth of financial planning experience is required before earning the certification and all CFPs® are held to the highest ethical standards in the industry.

 Guide Financial Planning provides investment management for our financial planning clients.
-We work with TD Ameritrade as our custodian and ascribe to an evidence-based investment philosophy.
+We work with Schwab as our custodian and ascribe to an evidence-based investment philosophy.
 We strive to harness the collective wisdom of the stock market in order to maximize returns over the long term by investing in a diversified portfolio of low-cost mutual funds.

 Each client is invested with a unique asset allocation based on their specific goals.
 As a part of our ongoing financial planning services, we will also help you determine how to invest accounts that we cannot manage, such as your 401(k) or HSA.